JeromeTardivon/Exerciseur-en-Ligne/README.md

 # Exerciseur-en-Ligne
-Repository of the 2nd year of Comuter Science Bachelor Project.
+Repository of the 2nd year of Computer Science Bachelor Project.